Caramel Apple Cheesecake Trifle

 Instructions

-1. In the bowl of your stand mixer or in a medium mixing bowl fitted with an electric hand mixer, beat the cream, sugar, and vanilla on medium/medium-high speed until stiff peaks form.
+4. In the bowl of your stand mixer or in a medium mixing bowl fitted with an electric hand mixer, beat the cream, sugar, and vanilla on medium/medium-high speed until stiff peaks form.
 Do not overbeat.
 Reserve ¾ cup of whipped cream for cheesecake layer.
-With rest of whipped cream, gently fold in ½ teaspoon cinnamon and taste.
+With the rest of the whipped cream, gently fold in ½ teaspoon cinnamon and taste.
 Add more cinnamon if desired.

-1. In the bowl of your stand mixer or in a medium mixing bowl fitted with an electric hand mixer, whip together the cream cheese, mascarpone, sugar, and vanilla extract until light and fluffy.
-Gently fold in the whipped cream by hand.
+6. In the bowl of your stand mixer or in a medium mixing bowl fitted with an electric hand mixer, whip together the cream cheese, mascarpone, sugar, and vanilla extract until light and fluffy.
+Gently fold in the reserved whipped cream by hand.

-1. Remove apples from fridge and let come closer to room temperature (I gave them a quick zap in the microwave to speed up that process).
-Stir in some sea salt into caramel to give it desired salted caramel flavor.
+8. Remove apples from the refrigerator and let them come closer to room temperature.
+Stir in some sea salt into the caramel to achieve the desired salted caramel flavor.

 Notes